Bob Schultz

 In 1953, Schultz began the season with the Cubs but pitched infrequently and was included in a blockbuster trade to the Pirates on June 4 that netted the Cubs seven-time National League home run king Ralph Kiner.
 But he dropped all four MLB decisions that year, and spent part of the season, and all of 1954, with the Double-A New Orleans Pelicans.
 Back in the Southern Association, he won 27 games for the Pelicans over a season and a half, going 18–11 in 1954.
 The Tigers purchased his contract, but used him in only one game in 1955, in relief on April 15 against the Cleveland Indians.
 He surrendered three runs, all earned, on two hits and two bases on balls in 11/3 innings, and was sent back to the minors.
 He retired after the 1956 season.
 As a Major Leaguer, Schultz allowed 179 hits and 125 bases on balls in 183 innings of work, with 67 strikeouts.
 In the minors, he posted a 128–99 record in 345 games.

 Settling in Nashville, Schultz became a house painter and continued to play semiprofessional baseball as well as softball.
 He was shot to death at age 55 after becoming embroiled in a late-night argument with another patron, 59-year-old Charles Johnson, in the bar of Nashville Veterans of Foreign Wars Post 3595.
-He was interred at Nashville National Cemetery.
+He was interred at Nashville National Cemetery on April 4, 1979, as a former private first class in the United States Marine Corps.